aozhimin/iOS-Debug-Hacks/README.md

 > Debugging has a rather bad reputation.
 I mean, if the developer had a complete understanding of the program, there wouldn’t be any bugs and they wouldn’t be debugging in the first place, right?<br/>Don’t think like that.<br/>There are always going to be bugs in your software — or any software, for that matter.
 No amount of test coverage imposed by your product manager is going to fix that.
 In fact, viewing debugging as just a process of fixing something that’s broken is actually a poisonous way of thinking that will mentally hinder your analytical abilities.<br/>Instead, you should view debugging **as simply a process to better understand a program**.
 It’s a subtle difference, but if you truly believe it, any previous drudgery of debugging simply disappears.

-从 **Cobol** 语言的创始人 Grace Hopper 在继电器式计算机中发现世界上第一个 Bug 开始，软件开发中 Bug 的产生就从未停止，正如《Advanced Apple Debugging & Reverse Engineering》一书前言所述：开发者不要妄图认为如果能充分了解软件的工作方式，就不会存在 Bug，事实上，任何软件中都存在 Bug。所以在软件开发周期中，Debugging 几乎是一个无法避免的环节。
+Since Grace Hopper, the founder of the **Cobol** language, discovered the world's first Bug in a relay computer, the generation of Bug in software development has never stopped.
+As the preface to the book of《Advanced Apple Debugging & Reverse Engineering》tells us: Developers don't want to think that if there is a good understanding of how software works, there will be no Bug.
+Therefore, debugging is almost a inevitable phase in the software development life cycle.

 ## Debugging Overview